CRM

 Hold On, I’m Coming

-It is essential to also test the system from the customers’ perspective as it is often the tiniest of details that turn out to be the most costly.
+It is also essential to test the system from the customer’s perspective, as it is often the smallest details that prove the most costly.

 Camulli said that when consumers feel undervalued and unappreciated, they will look elsewhere for the service they expect — especially because consumers are increasingly able to switch brands now that marketing efforts have made it so easy, a la waived start-up fees, contract signing bonuses, and messages along the lines of “15 minutes could save you 15 percent.”